 - Stop if you feel dizzy, faint, overheated or in pain.

 - Drink plenty of water.

-The OB concierge at San Angelo Community Medical Center is a personal consultant who is there for you every step of the way — from helping you create a personalized birthing plan to offering free childbirth classes.
+The OB concierge at Shannon Health is a personal consultant who is there for you every step of the way — from helping you create a personalized birthing plan to offering free childbirth classes.